 Choose gloss varnish if you want to bring out bright, deep colours, but be aware that gloss creates a lot of reflection.
 Or opt for matt varnish, which means you avoid reflection, but colours will appear duller.

-At what stage can I varnish a painting?
+When can I varnish my painting?

-What kind of brush is recommended?
+What kind of brush should I use for varnishing?